gludington/conditional-visibility/wiki/tutorial.md

     name: string;   // This is the unique name used for sync all the senses and conditions (here you cna put any dirty character you want)
     path: string;   // This is the path to the property you want to associate with this sense e.g. data.skills.prc.passive
     img: string;    // [OPTIONAL] Image to associate to this sense
-    conditionLevelMinIndex: number; // [OPTIONAL] check a min index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
+    conditionLevelMinIndex: number; // [OPTIONAL] check a min index for filter a range of sense can see these conditions, or on the other side conditions can be seen only from this sense
-    conditionLevelMaxIndex: number; // [OPTIONAL] check a max index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
+    conditionLevelMaxIndex: number; // [OPTIONAL] check a max index for filter a range of sense can see these conditions, or on the other side conditions can be seen only from this sense
     conditionElevation: boolean; // [OPTIONAL] force to check the elevation between the source token and the target token, useful when using module like 'Levels' conditionTargets:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from sense active effect) conditionSources:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from condition active effect)